 Basic Page Editing

-See this brief slideshow tutorial about content editing in Drupal.
+See this short tutorial about content editing in Drupal.

 Adding an Event